Directional Mollification for Knot-Preserving $C^{\infty}$ Smoothing of Polygonal Chains with Explicit Curvature Bounds: Constructing the directional mollification

 \subsubsection{Convexity and monotonicity are not generally preserved}

-\cref{thm:OurReferenceTheorem} presents a result about monotonicity that does not always hold true for the directional mollification.
+Theorem \ref{thm:OurReferenceTheorem} presents a result about monotonicity that does not always hold for the directional mollification.

-It is in general false that if $f : \R \to \R$ is monotone, then $\FF_{\ep}$ is monotone for all $\ep > 0$.
-See, for example, \cref{fig:MonotonicityNotPreserved} (cf. \cref{thm:OurReferenceTheorem}).
+It is in general false that if $f : \R \to \R$ is monotonic, then $\FF_{\ep}$ is monotonic for all $\ep > 0$.
+See, for example, the left picture of Figure \ref{fig:MonotonicityNotPreserved} (cf. Theorem \ref{thm:OurReferenceTheorem}).
 Nevertheless, a possible situation must be highlighted here.
 Suppose that the desired curve consists of the sum of at most countably infinite shifted Heaviside functions.
 Call this function $f : \R \to \R$.
 If $\lambda$ is the Lebesgue measure, then $\lambda(\Z) = 0$, and in turn $f' = 0$ almost everywhere on $\R$, which implies that $\FF_{\ep} = F_{\ep}$, i.e., the conventional mollification and directional mollification coincide.
 This can be generalized for a piecewise linear function with constant slope if $\varphi$ is even, $\supp \varphi = [-1,1]$ and $\varphi \geq 0$.
-For if $f' = c$ almost everywhere, then $D_{\ep}(x) = c\int_{\R}(x-s)\varphi_{\ep}(x-s)ds = c \int_{(-\ep,\ep)}s\varphi_{\ep}(s)ds = 0$, because $s \mapsto s\varphi_{\ep}(s)$ is an odd function integrated over a symmetric interval.
-Therefore, if it happens that $f$ is monotone increasing (resp. decreasing) and $f' = c$ with $c \in \R$ almost everywhere on $\R$, then $\FF_{\ep}$ is also monotone increasing (resp. decreasing), because by \cref{thm:OurReferenceTheorem}, $F_{\ep}$ is monotone increasing (resp. decreasing).
-In addition, it is clear from \cref{fig:AbsFunction} or \cref{fig:MonotonicityNotPreserved} that even if $f$ is convex, it does not hold that $\FF_{\ep}$ is convex for all $\ep > 0$.
+For if $f' = c$ almost everywhere, then $D_{\ep}(x) = c\int_{\R}(x-s)\varphi_{\ep}(x-s)ds = c \int_{[-\ep,\ep]}s\varphi_{\ep}(s)ds = 0$, because $s \mapsto s\varphi_{\ep}(s)$ is an odd function integrated over a symmetric interval.
+Therefore, if $f$ is monotone increasing (resp. decreasing) and $f' = c$ with $c \in \R$ almost everywhere on $\R$, then $\FF_{\ep}$ is also monotone increasing (resp. decreasing), because by Theorem \ref{thm:OurReferenceTheorem}, $F_{\ep}$ is monotone increasing (resp. decreasing).
+In addition, it is clear from Figure \ref{fig:Figure_1_Example} or Figure \ref{fig:MonotonicityNotPreserved} that even if $f$ is convex, it does not hold that $\FF_{\ep}$ is convex for all $\ep > 0$.